 Do you have a princess fan in your group?
 Then Akershus should be on your character meal bucket list.

-A three course family style meal is now served at Akershus with a variety of traditional Norwegian options.
+Enjoy a three course family style meal at Akershus with a variety of traditional Norwegian options.
+Although the menu may not look family friendly many of the dishes are simple enough to appeal to different tastes.

 Akershus Royal Banquet Hall is a great choice for meeting several princesses during a single character meal.
 The lighting is a bit dim for photos, but the character interactions are really sweet.